Life can be hard. It can be complicated and complex.

 Holding grudges against people can hold you back from your true potential.
 It can also leave you bitter, twisted, and sad.
 It may even contribute to you becoming physically ill.

 Similar to letting go, forgiving can be a blessing in disguise.

 Related post – 10 Life-Changing Quotes on Forgiveness

 Don’t stereotype yourself

-I was talking to the friend the other day who labels himself a black and white kind of guy.
+I was talking to a friend the other day who labels himself a black-and-white kind of guy.
 This happens to be true, so it is a correct self-assessment.
 The problem, however, comes when that is all he sees himself as capable of.

 If anything in the grey spectrum comes into his life, his stress levels skyrocket.